Requirements, Restrictions and Creating Invention Documentation

 • Other restrictions include: electric stun guns, martial arts weapons, guns, replica guns, ammunition, fireworks, knives of any size, mace, pepper spray, razors, box cutters or balloons.

-• We ask that each invention is categorized according to the list below.
+• We ask that each invention is categorized during registration according to the list below.
 It may be that an invention doesn’t exactly fit one of these categories, but have the student choose what is closest.
 The categories are also required for the National Convention.

 • Agriculture and Food